-1.3.2.4 Third party certification
+2.2.2.4 Third-party certification

-This is when a third party (usually the quantity surveyor) measures and values the works carried out to date by visiting sites and assessing the value of preliminaries, works carried out, materials on-site, materials off site (if applicable), and any instructed variations.
+This is when a third party (usually the quantity surveyor) prepares a recommendation for payment in respect of the works carried out to date by visiting sites and assessing the value of preliminaries, works carried out, materials on-site, materials off site (if applicable), and any instructed variations.
 This provides the most accurate assessment of works carried out on site to date.

-1.3.2.5 Actual Cost/Target Cost
+2.2.2.5 Actual Cost/Target Cost

-If an Actual Cost/Target Cost contract (such as NEC ECC Options C and D) is used, and if both parties agree, then the monthly valuations are assessed by ascertaining the contactors actual costs plus any agreed fee percentages.
+If an Actual Cost/Target Cost contract (such as NEC ECC Options C and D) is used, and if both parties agree, the interim valuations are assessed by ascertaining the contactor's actual costs plus any agreed fee percentages.
 This can be carried out by reviewing actual invoices.
 It should be noted that these are not lump sum contracts and there is a risk that actual costs could exceed the target cost.

-Figure 1: Illustration showing trade-off between accuracy of the cash flow forecast and accuracy of the valuation of works carried out on site timescales and these should be checked before producing the cash flow forecast.
+Figure 1: Trade-off between accuracy of the cash flow forecast and accuracy of the valuation of works carried out on site

-1.3.3 Contractual procedures
+2.2.3 Contractual procedures

-Different forms of contract have different timescales between application and payment.
-All of these factors must be considered when producing a cash flow forecast.
-It is also worth noting that amendment to contracts may change the standard
+Different forms of contract may have different timescales between application and payment.
+All these factors must be considered when producing a cash flow forecast.
+It is also worth noting that amendment to contracts may change the standard timescales and these should be checked before producing the cash flow forecast.

-1.4 The Construction Act 1996 and 2009
+2.4 The Construction Act 1996 (as amended)

-"Otherwise known as the 'The Construction Act', The Housing Grants, Construction and Regeneration Act (HGCRA) 1996 fundamentally attempted to improve payment practices in the construction industry by improving cash flow and helping to resolve disputes quicker.
-Its effect on cash flow forecasting was profound as it set the following rules in law:
+Otherwise known as the 'The Construction Act', The Housing Grants, Construction and Regeneration Act (HGCRA) 1996 fundamentally attempted to improve payment practices in the construction industry by improving cash flow and helping to resolve disputes quicker.
+Its effect on cash flow forecasting was profound as it set the following rules in law.

-- Providing the right to interim, periodic or stage payments. - Requiring that contracts should provide a mechanism to determine what payments become due and when, and a final date for payment. - Requiring that the payer gives the payee early communication of the amount he has paid or proposes to pay. - Providing that the payer may not withhold money from the sum due unless he has given an effective withholding notice to the payee. - Providing that the payee may suspend performance where a sum due is not paid in full by the final date for payment. - Prohibiting pay when paid clauses that link payment to payments received by the payer under a separate contract. - Providing a statutory right to refer disputes to adjudication.
-The adjudicator's decision is binding until finally determined by legal proceedings or arbitration at the end of the contract."
+- Providing the right to interim, periodic or stage payments. - Requiring that contracts should provide a mechanism to determine what payments become due and when, and a final date for payment. - Requiring that the payer gives the payee early communication of the amount it has paid or proposes to pay.

+- Providing that the payer may not withhold money from the sum due unless it has given an effective withholding notice to the payee. - Providing that the payee may suspend performance where a sum due is not paid in full by the final date for payment. - Prohibiting pay when paid clauses that link payment to payments received by the payer under a separate contract. - Providing a statutory right to refer disputes to adjudication.
+The adjudicator's decision is binding until finally determined by legal proceedings or arbitration at the end of the contract.